Jagroop2001/AcmeRockets/README.md

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix: `git checkout -b feature/your-feature-name`.
+3. Ask For Assigning.
+4. First come first serve basis.
-3. Make your changes and commit them: `git commit -m 'Add a new feature'`.
+5. Make your changes and commit them: `git commit -m 'Add a new feature'`.
-4. Push to the branch: `git push origin feature/your-feature-name`.
+6. Push to the branch: `git push origin feature/your-feature-name`.
-5. Open a pull request and describe your changes.
+7. Open a pull request and describe your changes.

 ### Code Style ###